ilkerBuguner/HappyThoughts/README.md

 ## :point_right: Project Introduction :point_left:
 **HappyThoughts** is my defense project for **ASP.NET Core** course at [SoftUni](https://softuni.bg/trainings/2796/asp-net-core-february-2020).
 It is a ready-to-use ASP.NET Core application.

-HappyThoughts is a web application like StackOverFlow, but for stories, where users write their stories and other users can like/dislike and comment the post (story).
+HappyThoughts is a web application like Reddit, but for stories, where users write their stories and other users can like/dislike and comment the post (story).

 # 🛠 Built with:
 * ASP.NET Core MVC